vgrazi/BytecodeExplorer/README.md

 monitor the stack and program registers.
 Some of that work has already been started and the code is in the src/main/java directory.

 ## Usage
-This easiest way to get this going is to load the project in IntelliJ (Community edition will do for execution, but Ultimate Edition or WebStore recommended for coding).
+This easiest way to get this going is to load the project in IntelliJ (Community edition will do for execution, but Ultimate Edition or
+WebStorm recommended for coding).
 Open the file bytecode-explorer.html in IntelliJ and mouse over the top right of the editor screen.
 A list of browser icons will appear.
 Choose Chrome (I have not tested it in other browsers yet)

 The URL http://localhost:63342/Bytecode-Explorer/src/main/html/bytecode-explorer.html should open.